adrianksm/tradeit/README.md

 ```

-We are going to use a python Virtual environment.
+We are going to use a python virtual environment.
 ```
 sudo apt-get install python-virtualenv
 ```